12 Tips To Simplify Your Meals

 Gallbladder: Okay…do you want to grow tomatoes?
 Go buy a tomato now?
 What do you mean?

-Liver: The Emperor says he wants to grow tomatoes.
+Liver: The Sovereign says they want to grow tomatoes.

 Don’t be overwhelmed.
 I use the detail of 5 Element’s natures for a quick illustration to help you identify where in the process you may need a tweak, motivation or a little compassion for self and patience.